mglen/grpc-banter/README.md

      ;; Required, must be a resolvable path to a file descriptor set.
      ;; The file descriptor set must be self-contained, use the --include_imports protoc option.
      :file-descriptor-set "/tmp/echo-service.dsc"
+     ;; Default 30 seconds, the deadline in milliseconds for requests made to the target.
+     :deadline-millis 30000
      ;; Default true, return enums in response objects as keywords for the enum name.
      ;; If false, enum fields will contain the enum number value.
      :enums-as-keywords true